-Section 4 Facilities with reference to study career counselling, functional disability, administrative activities, Top-Class athletes scheme, student entrepreneurship
+Section 4 Facilities with reference to student coaching, language, functional disability, administrative activities, Elite athletes scheme, student entrepreneurship

-Article 8 Study career counselling2
+Article 8 Student coaching

-- 1. Every student is coached by a study career counsellor. - 2.
-In consultation with the study career counsellor, the student decides how best to work on his development and how to shape the learning process. - 3.
-The student consults with the study career counsellor on the progress of the learning process.
-In consultation with the study career counsellor, the student decides if and when he will sit the competency examination.
-The student must sit the competency examination in the first year of his enrolment in order to obtain advice regarding the continuation of studies that is issued to students in the first year of enrolment. - 4.
-The study career counsellor conducts support and orientation interviews with the student in the foundation year.
-The study career counsellor conducts support and orientation interviews with the student in the foundation year.
-Reports are drawn up of these interviews, copies of which are given to the student.
-The student must sign these reports to indicate his or her agreement or, if applicable, with the note 'reviewed and not approved'. - 5.
-Students may submit a request to the institute director to be assigned a different study career counsellor if they can give arguments for this. - 6.
-Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the foundation phase.
+- 1. Every student is coached by a student coach. - 2.
+In consultation with the student coach, the student decides how best to work on his development and how to shape the learning process. - 3.
+The student consults with the student coach on the progress of the learning process. - 4.
+The student coach conducts support and orientation interviews with the student in the foundation year.
+The interviews are recorded in the SLB-Dashboard. - 5.
+Students may submit a request to the institute director to be assigned a different student coach if they can give arguments for this.

+Article 9 Dutch as a second language

+1. Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the foundation phase.
 Extra time to sit tests will only be granted to students who can prove that they use facilities to improve their command of the Dutch language.

-Article 9 Special facilities for students with a functional disability
+Article 10 Special facilities for students with a functional disability

 - 1. Students with a functional disability are legally entitled to effective adjustments, unless such adjustments would burden the institution disproportionally.
 (Section 7.13 of the WHW.) - 2.
 These adjusted facilities must be aimed at the removal or restriction of any obstacles and encourage the independence and full participation of the student as much as possible.
 The adjusted facilities may relate to the study programme (including internships), the timetables, and type of study programme, the tests and educational tools. - 3.
 A student who seeks to have adjusted facilities must submit a written and substantiated application in good time to the Examination Board.
 If necessary, the Examination Board will seek an expert's advice (such as a student counsellor) before taking a decision.
 If the Examination Board deems it necessary before taking a decision, it may confidentially inspect the medical certificate that may be available with the student counsellor, unless the student objects.

-The Examination Board must decide within four work weeks after receipt of the application, unless it requires further inquiry, in which case the student will be informed as to when more clarity can be given with respect to his application.
+The Examination Board must decide within four work weeks after receipt of the application, unless it requires further inquires in which case the student will be informed as to when more clarity can be requires further inquiry, in which case the student will be informed as to when more clarity can be given with respect to his application.

 - 4. In the case of a protracted or chronic disability, such an application will only have to be made once for the entire study programme; in all other cases once per testing period or academic year.
-In its decision to grant the facilities, the Examination Board may also rule that these will apply for the entire duration of the student's study or that the student is to consult with his study career counsellor annually to discuss whether the facilities are still adequate. - 5.
+In its decision to grant the facilities, the Examination Board may also rule that these will apply for the entire duration of the student's study or that the student is to consult with his student coach annually to discuss whether the facilities are still adequate. - 5.
 At the beginning of the academic year the institute will inform students regarding the possibilities for special facilities.
 Students will be informed of their right to consult a student counsellor.

-Article 10 Students with board memberships
+Article 11 Students with board memberships